 Chambers has been involved in high-profile and pioneering Cases with Members of all levels of seniority.
 We were instructed on both sides of the Courtroom in R v Hind & Others emanating from Operation Tabernula, the Financial Conduct Authority’s 'biggest Insider Trading Investigation in UK history', placing Traders and Directors in the dock.
 We have advised and represented Individuals in Benchmark Manipulation Investigations.
 We spearheaded a vast Financial Conduct Authority (FCA) attestation programme for a major Global Bank, have undertaken a Compliance Checking Programme for another and have provided Counsel to advise on connected issues to a third.
 A number of QEB Hollis Whiteman’s Barristers have worked inside the Financial Conduct Authority (FCA) and the Serious Fraud Office (SFO) on complex Banking Cases and are instructed by the SFO in a Banking Rights Issue Investigation.
 We regularly advise Bankers and represent them throughout FCA Enforcement Investigations and associated Proceedings in the Regulatory Decisions Committee (RDC), Upper Tribunal and High Court.

-Our barristers can advise at all stages, and assist with UK and/or US discussions on Deferred or Non-Prosecution Agreements, having represented parties in both of the first two UK DPAs.
+Our Barristers can advise at all stages, and can assist with UK and/or US discussions on Deferred or Non-Prosecution Agreements, having represented Parties in both of the first two UK DPAs.

-A number of members of Chambers contribute to Fraud: Law, Practice and Procedure and Blackstone's Guide to the Bribery Act 2010 and also contribute to consultations and provide seminars in this field of law.
+A number of Members of Chambers contribute to Fraud: Law, Practice and Procedure and Blackstone's Guide to the Bribery Act 2010 as well as contributing to consultations and providing seminars in this field of law.

 QEB Hollis Whiteman’s Banking team is sought out for its multifaceted skill set and generous strength in depth.